 What is the pension lifetime allowance?

 The lifetime allowance is the total amount you can take from all your pension plans without facing a tax charge.
-It's currently set at £1 million and there’s a common myth that you start to pay the tax as soon as you go over your allowance.
+It's currently set at £1,030,000 and there’s a common myth that you start to pay the tax as soon as you go over your allowance.
 In fact, it’s only when you choose to take pension benefits over your lifetime allowance that you begin paying the charge.

 How does the pension lifetime allowance work?

 - 55% of any amount you take from your pension savings as a lump sum that is over the lifetime allowance

 - 25% of any amount you take from your pension savings as pension income that is over the lifetime allowance

 There’s no immediate tax charge once your fund grows beyond the lifetime allowance.
 You only begin paying a tax charge when you are accessing your pension and the benefits you take exceed £1,030,000.
 And it is the benefits over the £1,030,000 threshold which are subject to the tax charge.

 Find out if you’re going to reach the limit

 Your pension scheme should be able to provide projections as to what your benefits might be worth at retirement.